Griffith000/PRODIGY_FS_01/README.md

 ## Features
 - **Authentication**: Secure user authentication using JSON Web Tokens (JWT).
 - **Private routes**: Access to certain routes is restricted to authenticated users.
-- **State Management**:Utilized Redux Toolkit for efficient state handling.
+- **State Management**: Utilized Redux Toolkit for efficient state handling.
 - **Document uploads**: Integrated Firebase Storage for managing user document uploads.
 - **Sorting and Filtering**: Users can sort and filter products via categories, making it easy to find exactly what they need.
 - **Google OAuth**: Added as an alternative sign-in method for users.